mateucamps/big-timecode-ccg/README.md

 # big-timecode-ccg
-Big Timecode display for CasparCG, designed for Broadcast Control Rooms
+Big Timecode display for CasparCG, designed to be used on Broadcast Control Rooms

 ![Interface](/screenshot.png?raw=true "Interface")